 Here are some notes to keep in mind while you work with third-party analytics and tracking code:

-- Modifying your page’s code can cause issues on your pages or Leadboxes.
+- Modifying your page or site’s code can cause issues on your pages or pop-ups.
 Take care to properly configure your tracking code according its documentation, and avoid entering other code in the tracking code sections.

 - Some services calculate metrics differently than our system, so in some cases third-party data will differ from our numbers.
 More info…

-Each Drag & Drop page has a set of global Page Tracking settings.
-You can access them in the builder’s left-hand sidebar, as shown below.
+Each page, site, or pop-up has a set of global settings.
+You can access them in the builder’s left-hand sidebar by clicking the settings gear icon.